-We will also organise groups for carers, Dance to Health for falls prevention and continuously look at expanding our service where there is a need.
+We also organise groups for carers, Dance to Health for falls prevention and continuously look at expanding and improving our service where there is a need.

 “Art is a wound turned into light.”

 Rengarific is a fun and accessible arts activity that builds creativity, resilience and connections.
 Small groups facilitated by an artist create pieces of art, using any technique they choose (photography, poetry, sketching, painting, sewing, etc.).
 Once a week they meet up online to talk about their work and choose someone else's art that they "riff" off the following week.
 This goes on to create a collective story - a chain of artworks that is exhibited online or in a gallery setting.

 Originally developed as part of YLab’s HARP Sprint project, Rengarific aimed to support adult mental health service users in Wales through 2020’s lockdowns.
 It has developed to provide a wide range of participants with a fun and meaningful creative project in an informal setting.

 Dance to Health

 A fun way to increase your strength and balance, enabling you to enjoy an active and healthy lifestyle